 © Copyright – 2017 – Athletics Illustrated

-Protein consumption before or during exercise appears to improve muscle synthesis or the uptake of protein to the working muscles, which may improve recovery and adaptation to the specific exercise, however, consuming protein before or during exercise sessions may not improve exercise performance.
+Protein consumption before or during exercise appears to improve muscle protein synthesis or the uptake of protein to the working muscles.
+This may improve recovery and adaptation to the specific exercise, however, consuming protein before or during exercise sessions may not improve exercise performance.
 Nor does having protein along with your carbohydrates enhance performance, more than the consumption of carbohydrates alone, in bouts of prolonged and or exhaustive exercise.

 This is according to Professor Luc van Loon, Ph.D. of the Department of Human Biology and Movement Sciences at Maastricht University Medical Centre located in the Netherlands.

 However, “Ingestion of protein prior to or during exercise may help to accelerate muscle protein synthesis rates during exercise and during the early stages of post-exercise recovery,” said van Loon.
 “Whether this would result in a greater benefit for the athlete remains to be established.”

 However, he added, “protein ingestion during exercise does not seem to improve performance, but providing protein during or rather after exercise can help support recovery from exercise and support the adaptive response of muscle tissue to exercise training (which we refer to as reconditioning).”

 Athletes, who train or perform for longer than one hour, benefit from taking carbohydrates during exercise, as the body (muscles and liver) have limitations in the amount of glycogen that is stored.
 Running out of glycogen is often referred to as bonking for endurance athletes.
 To avoid the dreaded bonk, adapting to longer exercise gradually over time, as well as supplementing with carbohydrates will provide optimum performance.